sehjal408/Blog/README.md

 ## Modules in Education Domain

-I am reading documentation of ERPNext Education Domain and understanding the concepts.
+I am reading documentation of erpGuru Education Domain and understanding the concepts.

 There are different modules under Education Domain.

 - **Student:** There is record of all the students like student detail, guardian detail, student group, batch etc.
 - **Admission:** It keep track of admissions of students.
 - **Fees:** It keep track of fees, due date, pending fee etc of student.
-- **Learning Management System:** In this, the progress of individual students can be tracked through ERPNext as well as the portal.
+- **Learning Management System:** In this, the progress of individual students can be tracked through erpGuru as well as the portal.
 - **Attendance:** There is record of attendance of all the students.
 - **Assessment:** It keep track of student progress, assessment result, schedule etc.
 - **HR:** It keeps record of all employees and instrutors of school or college.